apache/airflow/docs/howto/operator.rst

 GceInstanceGroupManagerUpdateTemplateOperator
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Use the operator to update template in Google Compute Engine Instance Group Manager.
+Use the operator to update a template in Google Compute Engine Instance Group Manager.

 For parameter definition, take a look at :class:`~airflow.contrib.operators.gcp_compute_operator.GceInstanceGroupManagerUpdateTemplateOperator`.